Why You Might Be Seeing National Anthem Protests at the Super Bowl

 “If there are players who choose to kneel, they will be shown live,” he said.

 The anthem will be aired live and is scheduled to be performed by Pink.
-Potential protestors will have an opportunity to make a statement in front of a massive audience, as 112.2 million people watched Super Bowl LI last season — the fifth most-watched program in television history.
+Potential protesters will have an opportunity to make a statement in front of a massive audience, as 112.2 million people watched Super Bowl LI last season — the fifth most-watched program in television history.

 Gaudelli said the broadcasting team of Al Michaels and Cris Collinsworth would probably identify the players, explain the backstory of the polarizing protests “and then get on with the game.”